Sveinn Aron Guðjohnsen

-Sveinn Aron Guðjohnsen (born 12 May 1998) is an Icelandic footballer who plays as a forward for Allsvenskan club IF Elfsborg and the Iceland national team.
+Sveinn Aron Guðjohnsen (born 12 May 1998) is an Icelandic professional footballer who plays as a forward for Norwegian club Sarpsborg and the Iceland national team.

 Club career

 Sveinn Aron spent the first three years of his senior club career in Icelandic leagues, first 1. deild karla and then the top-level Úrvalsdeild karla.

 On 26 July 2018, he signed with the Italian Serie B club Spezia.
 He made his Serie B debut for Spezia on 29 September 2018 in a game against Carpi as a 59th-minute substitute for Andrey Galabinov.

 On 31 January 2019, he was loaned to Serie C club Ravenna.
 On 13 September 2020, he was loaned out again, this time to Danish Superliga club Odense Boldklub for the 2020–21 season.

 On 14 August 2021, Sveinn Aron signed with IF Elfsborg in Sweden until the end of 2024.

+On 18 January 2024, Sveinn Aron joined Hansa Rostock in German 2.
+Bundesliga on a 2.5-year contract.

+On 29 August 2024, Sveinn Aron signed a contract until 2028 with Sarpsborg in Norway.

 International career

-Sveinn Aron represented Iceland at the 2021 UEFA European Under-21 Championship, where he started in the first two group stage games, both of which Iceland lost (he scored the squad's only goal at the tournament in a 1–4 loss to Russia).
+Sveinn Aron represented Iceland at the 2021 UEFA European Under-21 Championship, where he started in the first two group stage games, both of which Iceland lost (he scored the squad's only goal at the tournament in a 4–1 loss to Russia).
 Instead of playing in the closing game on 31 March, he was called up to the senior squad and made his debut for it on the same day in a World Cup qualifier against Liechtenstein.

 Personal life

 Sveinn Aron's father Eiður Guðjohnsen is the joint record goalscorer for the Iceland national football team and played for many notable clubs, such as Bolton Wanderers, Chelsea, Barcelona and Tottenham Hotspur.
 His grandfather Arnór Guðjohnsen also represented Iceland internationally for many years.
-His younger brothers Andri and Daniel Tristan are, as of September 2021, on the youth teams of Real Madrid.
+His younger brothers Andri and Daniel were on the youth teams of Real Madrid and are both also Iceland internationals.
 His uncle Arnór Borg (son of Arnór and half-brother of Eiður) plays in Iceland for Fylkir on loan from the Championship club Swansea City.